 - On the top of that open compartment is where you will find your furnace filter resting on two metal supports.

 - There will be a little space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.

-- When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the correct direction.
-In the majority of cases, the arrow should point towards the main part (or top) of the furnace.
+- When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the proper direction.
+In most cases, the arrow should point to the main part (or top) of the furnace.